Viewports (different scale zones) can be defined within a drawing or document. Revu provides many tools to create and manipulate viewports.

 To change the name of a viewport, select it from the Viewports list and click Modify.

-To remove a viewport, select it from the Viewports list and click .
+To remove a specific viewport, select it from the Viewports list and click .

-To remove all viewports in the document, click Clear All.
+To remove all viewports on the current page, click Clear All.